joshgerdes/jekyll-uno/_posts/2022-12-11-microsoft-devbox-wrapped-in-a-bow.md

 ##### Create Dev Center

-First, we need to create our [Dev Center](https://learn.microsoft.com/azure/dev-box/concept-dev-box-concepts?WT.mc_id=AZ-MVP-5004796#dev-center "Microsoft Dev Box Preview key concepts").
+First, we need to create our [Dev Center](https://learn.microsoft.com/azure/dev-box/concept-dev-box-concepts?WT.mc_id=AZ-MVP-5004796#dev-center "Microsoft Dev Box Preview key concepts"){:target="_blank"}.
 A Dev Center allows us to centrally manage our developer environments and enable development teams with self-service capability.
-Dev Center is used by more than just Microsoft DevBox - an example is [Azure Deployment Environments](https://azure.microsoft.com/products/deployment-environments/?WT.mc_id=AZ-MVP-5004796#overview "Azure Deployment Environments") - which allows devs to spin up templated _(ARM)_ application infrastructure quickly - but we will focus on components of Dev Center - used by Microsoft Dev Box.
+Dev Center is used by more than just Microsoft DevBox - an example is [Azure Deployment Environments](https://azure.microsoft.com/products/deployment-environments/?WT.mc_id=AZ-MVP-5004796#overview "Azure Deployment Environments"){:target="_blank"} - which allows devs to spin up templated _(ARM)_ application infrastructure quickly - but we will focus on components of Dev Center - used by Microsoft Dev Box.

-> Please confirm what [region](https://azure.microsoft.com/products/dev-box/?WT.mc_id=AZ-MVP-5004796#faq "Frequently asked questions about Microsoft Dev Box") you can deploy Dev Box.
+> Please confirm what [region](https://azure.microsoft.com/products/dev-box/?WT.mc_id=AZ-MVP-5004796#faq "Frequently asked questions about Microsoft Dev Box"){:target="_blank"} you can deploy Dev Box.
 As this is in Public Preview at the time of writing - only certain regions are supported.

 Let's create a standard Dev Box environment in your favourite browser, starting with the Dev Center...

-1. Log in to the Microsoft [**Azure Portal**](https://portal.azure.com/#home "Microsoft Azure Portal")
+1. Log in to the Microsoft [**Azure Portal**](https://portal.azure.com/#home "Microsoft Azure Portal"){:target="_blank"}
 2. Click **+ Create a resource**
 3. Search for: Dev center, select your Dev center and click **Create**
 4. ![Microsoft Azure Portal - Dev center](/uploads/azuredevbox-createdevcentermarketplace.png "Microsoft Azure Portal - Dev center")
 5. Select the **Subscription** and **ResourceGroup** you want to deploy your Dev Center; you can use this opportunity to create a new Resource Group.
-6. Type in the **name__ of your **DevCenter **_(in my example, it is named DevCenter-Devs)_
+6. Type in the **name__ of your** DevCenter **_(in my example, it is named DevCenter-Devs)_
 7. Then select the **location** _(region)_ in which you want to deploy your DevCenter.
 8. ![Azure Portal - Create a dev center](/uploads/azuredevbox-createdevcenterbasicspage.png "Azure Portal - Create a dev center")
 9. Click **Review + Create,** then **Create**